JingYang626/Hello-World/README.md

 # Hello-World
-The learn and test git for first time
+To learn and test git for first time
+Am I doing right?